Taurine for Dogs: Benefits, Dosages, and More

 The size of your dog can also influence their natural production of taurine.
 Since larger dog breeds have slower metabolisms, this will naturally have an effect on taurine synthesis.

-Owners of dogs more likely to be affected by taurine deficiency might consider adding taurine supplements to their diet, such as Front of the Pack's The One.
+Owners of dogs more likely to be affected by taurine deficiency might consider adding taurine supplements to their diet, such as Front of the Pack's The One/products/the-one.
 Taurine is combined with seven other health-giving ingredients to improve your dog's overall health and wellbeing.
 In The One, taurine provides an antioxidant effect that protects against cellular damage, and has both neuro and cardio protective properties.

 Taurine Deficiency – Symptoms to Look Out For